jriedo/Connect4-cpp/README.md

 ![](ai_ai_gameplay.gif)

+The plotting.m file contains computation times (as a matlab script) for one ai for one game (vs other ai) in c++ and python

 known bugs: crashes at exit, probably some deletion of non-existing pointer, could not find where.

 todos: icon only works for windows systems